Farnam Jahanian: Carnegie Mellon University

 Jahanian joined Carnegie Mellon University as vice president for research in 2014 and later served as provost and chief academic officer from 2015 to 2017.
 Since July 1, 2017, he has served as its president, succeeding Subra Suresh, first as interim president and later, since March 8, 2018, as president.

 Under his tenure at CMU, CMU has launched several interdisciplinary research centers, including the Risk and Regulatory Services Innovation Center sponsored by PwC, the Block Center for Technology and Society, and the Center for Shared Prosperity.
 He also oversaw several cross-cutting educational innovations, such as a Neuroscience Institute, a behavioral economics programs, and the undergraduate major in artificial intelligence.

 He oversaw CMU's launch of the Advanced Robotics Manufacturing Institute, an independent entity supported by more than $250 million in public and private funding, located in the Hazelwood Green development, as well as the launch of the Army AI Task Force headquartered at CMU.
 He continues to be a vocal proponent of Pittsburgh's thriving tech scene.

 During his tenure, the university has undergone the largest expansion of campus infrastructure in its history, including significant renovation of education and learning spaces, dormitories and residential space, and new, state-of-the-art maker spaces.
 The university is also investing in infrastructure in support of research and creativity, including ANSYS Hall, TCS Hall, a Hall of Arts at Posner Hall, and the reconstruction of Scaife Hall.

 He chaired the campus-wide Task Force on the CMU Experience, and also launched several projects and initiatives to advance student success, campus climate, and diversity, equity and inclusion.

 He also has enhanced the competitiveness of CMU's research enterprise, diversifying sources of funding and growing stronger relationships with foundation and industry partners.
 In May 2021, the university announced that CMU and the Richard King Mellon Foundation were entering the next phase of their partnership with a $150 million gift for CMU’s science and technology programs.
 The gift will help the university build a new cutting-edge science building on its Oakland campus, establish a new Robotics Innovation Center at Hazelwood Green and expand the work of the Manufacturing Futures Initiative.

 In October 2018, the university announced the launch of Make Possible: The Campaign for Carnegie Mellon University, with a goal to raise $2B by 2024.

 In July 2025, he violated a century-old CMU tradition, ordering The Fence to be painted over, after students painted "No Rapists on our Campus" in advance of Donald Trump's visit for the Pennsylvania Energy and Innovation Summit.

+In June and July 2026, he ordered more censorship on The Fence in response to anti-zionism slogans.
+He followed up with three emails to the CMU community, in which he deemed the Yiddish message that translates to "Death to Zionism" threatening.